dconco/phpspa/README.md

 ### 🎯 **Ready to Jump In?
 Start with our Template!**

-_Get up and running in 30 seconds with a complete phpSPA example_
+_Get up and running in 30 seconds with a complete PhpSPA example_

 </div>